 Neevo’s biggest problem is the v18 controller.
 If you’re unfortunate enough to get one of the first production runs, you really should upgrade to the current v19 for better performance and future updates.
 The inability to receive updates on the v18 makes us question Nexgrill’s decision to expedite Neevo’s rollout and ship the out-of-date controllers.
 It’s not unusual for companies to rush consumer electronics to market, knowing their customers will need to update them after purchase, but having to swap out Neevo’s controller right out of the box seems a little too much to ask of an unsuspecting buyer.
 After reading this review, that isn’t you.

 Nexgrill adds, “At the end of the day, we would like your readers to understand that you had an issue, we worked with you to resolve the issue, and if they have similar issues, we will handle it for them as well.”
-Several years ago, Nexgrill’s customer service was so great.
+Several years ago, Nexgrill’s customer service wasn’t so great.
 I’m happy to report it’s much improved.

 Rating Neevo has been a tough decision.
 That v18 controller issue keeps gnawing at me.
 I’ve gone round and round in circles and ultimately keep coming back to the feeling that Nexgrill is onto something.
 We can’t give it a resounding thumbs up yet, but haltingly award Neevo our Best Value Bronze Medal with a few red flags.
 Once we got it up and running and began to understand the operation, our appreciation for this unique gas grill grew, but it sure isn’t for everyone – as is – right now.

 If you like Neevo and can wait another year until 2024 to give Nexgrill a chance to make improvements, that may pay off.
 And if you already have a multifunction electric, tabletop oven, consider saving a few hundred bucks and just buy the 720 stand-alone gas grill.

 Click the buttons below to search our complete database of reviews: